ghodratii/timeline-calendar/readme.txt

 = 1.1.1 =
 * Fix HTML rendering in widget and PHP code.
 * Fix HTML rendering in Events page.
+* Change the width and height of text box in Events page.
+* Update Persian language.

 = 1.1 =
 * Auto enable of Jalali Calendar when wp-jalali is enable.